 Tea parties are synonymous with princess party ideas, so you might want to serve the drinks in some old fashioned tea cups with saucers.
 You probably don't want to serve normal tea, but there are some nice fruit flavoured ice teas like those from Snapple which make flavors such as peach, raspberry and lemon tea.
 Just remember these still contain caffeine, although they do make a caffeine-free Pomegranate Raspberry Red Tea which is probably the best option.

-(below right, USA only).
+For younger kids there are these plastic tea cup sippers from supplier 1.
 You can always take the screw top and big bendy straw off and replace with a regular straw to make them look more delicate if you wish.

 Alternatively, make all your drinks pink by serving things like pink lemonade.
 This looks great in a big serving jug or punchbowl with just some simple lemon or lime slices as garnish (see photo below left by Quentin Bacon on My Recipes).